 - any work that is required to commence the project, up to a specified dollar value; or

-- specific activities identified in the letter (eg identified pre-construction activities, site establishment, ordering particular materials or plant, etc).
+- specific activities identified in the letter (for example identified pre-construction activities and site establishment).

 3. What will the contractor be paid?